ITSM

 The ITIL service lifecycle in ITIL 4

-In ITIL 4, the service lifecycle was replaced by the Service Value System (SVS) to shift the focus from managing services in fixed stages to continuously delivering value.
+The service lifecycle was replaced by the ITIL 4 Service Value System (SVS) to shift the focus from managing services in fixed stages to continuously delivering value.

 While the lifecycle treats Service Management as a structured process with defined phases, the SVS recognizes that organizations need more flexibility to respond to changing demands.